-1. The permanent incapacitation of the President of the Republic shall be certified by a medical board, as defined by the law.

-2. The permanent incapacitation of the President of the Republic shall be declared by the Constitutional Council.

-3. The Constitutional Council shall certify the death and the divestiture of office of the President of the Republic.
+- 1. The permanent incapacitation of the President of the Republic shall be certified by a medical board, as defined by the law. - 2.
+The permanent incapacitation of the President of the Republic shall be declared by the Constitutional Council. - 3.
+The Constitutional Council shall certify the death and the divestiture of office of the President of the Republic.

-Regime Governing the Interim Period
+(Regime of the Interim)